-Appropriate supervised lists in ENT, dental and max-fax surgery.
+Trainees will be allocated to appropriate (supervised and later solo) lists in ENT, dental and max-fax surgery.
 These would include:

-- All lists in main theatres, RSCH site, on Mondays, Tuesdays and Thursdays.
-These are the major lists, which include free flap surgery (trainee to see such a case to the end) - Microlaryngoscopy (tubeless anaesthesia) list at HWP - Solo lists in ENT, dental and max-fax where appropriate; initially at HWP/PRH (and then at RSCH site) - Paediatric lists - NB: if on the odd occasion you are covering non airway lists, this is good time to promote best airway practice to others (and practice USS of neck perhaps)
+- All head and neck lists in main theatres, RSCH site, on Mondays, Tuesdays and Thursdays.
+These are the major lists, which include free flap surgery (trainees are expected to see such a case to completion) - Microlaryngoscopy (tubeless anaesthesia) vocal cord surgery at HWP - Solo lists in ENT, dental and max-fax where appropriate; initially at HWP/PRH (and then at RSCH site) - Paediatric lists at RACH (will also be allocation to paediatric difficult airway day course)

+NB: On the odd occasion you are covering non airway lists, this is good time to promote best airway practice to others (as well as using this opportunity to develop airway skills e.g. USS of neck).

-Attend ENT clinics (for nasendoscopy skills).
+Must attend ENT clinics (for nasendoscopy skills).

-Attend Head and Neck MDT meeting.
+Must attend Head and Neck MDT meeting.